arthur-jacquin/edit/tutor.def.md

-# PART 2: THE EDITION MODEL
+# SECTION 2: THE EDITION MODEL

 ## 2.1: selections